A Private Jackson County Lake Community With Restricted Access and Residential Appeal

 -

-In Lake Tapawingo, Missouri, you can fish using pole and line, trotline, throwline, limb line, bank line, and jug line.
+In Lake Tapawingo, Missouri, residents can fish using pole and line, trotline, throwline, limb line, bank line, and jug line.
 These methods are permitted under Missouri state fishing regulations.
 Ice fishing tip-ups are also considered a pole-and-line method.

 -